ranumiah/Ng2HelloWorld/ReadMe.md

     typescript	            ==> the TypeScript language server, including the tsc TypeScript compiler.
     @types/*	            ==> TypeScript definition files.
 Learn more about it in the TypeScript Configuration chapter.

+Angular 2 component

-Angular 2 component - is essentially a JavaScript class adorned with the @Component decorator in which you define a template.
-The class encapsulates the Behavior of the componenet and the template encapsulates the View.
+An Angular 2 component is essentially a JavaScript class adorned with the @Component decorator in which you define a template.
+The class encapsulates the behavior of the component and the template encapsulates the view.
+Angular does the work to wire the view to the behavior for you.

 Components are the building blocks of your application.
 At the root of your application, is a component containing other components, composed together to form a user interface.
 This composition is sometimes called a component tree where the root component contains all of the other components in your application and leaf components represent the re-usable widgets of your application with which the user interacts.

+Angular 2 Module

+Angular modules are defined with the NgModule decorator where as ECMAScript 2015 (ES2015) are just modules.
+The difference between an NgModule and an ES2015 module?
+    You can think of ES2015 modules as encapsulated, reusable units of code whereas NgModules are encapsulated, reusable units of the application.
+NgModules are composed of ES2015 modules making them a sort of higher-order unit.
+NgModules is eqivlant of C# as namespaces or assemblies.

+Angular requires you to have at least one NgModule in your application.

+Angular 2 Bootstrap
+Angular 2 provides multiple ways to bootstrap your application depending on where it is running (server versus browser) and whether it has been compiled ahead of time (AOT) or just-in-time (JIT) compilations.